Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 > Collapse is not a point.
 >
-> It is not even just a process.
+> It is not only a process.
 >
 > It is a geometric + dynamical + topological transition.
 >
 >
-> The system does not fail suddenly —
+> Systems do not fail suddenly —
 >
-> it loses coherence, splits into multiple states,
->
-> and finally leaves the structure that sustains it.
+> they fragment, branch, and leave the structure
+> that sustains them.

 ---

+# 📊 Visual Evidence — Collapse Geometry (V43–V52)

 ---

-## Visual Evidence — Collapse Geometry (V43–V52)

-The following visualizations illustrate the transition from:

-→ prediction
-→ to geometric understanding
-→ to topological collapse structure

----

 ### 1. Collapse Manifold (Phase Space)

-Trajectory in (c, dc, d²c):

 ![IEEE14 Phase Space](outputs/ieee14_v50_field_separation.png)

-Key observation:

 → all systems converge toward a common pre-collapse state